image of a menopause consultation

 WHAT IS MENOPAUSE?

-Did you know that medically speaking, menopause is just one day in a woman’s life?
+Did you know that medically speaking, it is just one day in a woman’s life?
 It is the first day after a year of having no periods.
 This means that technically the time leading up to this day is perimenopause and the time after, post menopause.

 PERIMENOPAUSE